 And I also returned to the Buddha statues area to take photos at lighting time.

-At this point, I finished a tour around the temple, with many different angles for taking photos.
-Hopefully this article will be useful to you in exploring the temple as well as knowing an extremely beautiful cherry blossom viewing spot in the Kansai area.
+At this point, I had completed my tour around the temple, capturing its beauty from various angles.
+I hope this article helps you explore the temple and discover an incredibly stunning cherry blossom viewing spot in the Kansai region.

-The last bus here is at about 7 o'clock, the travel time from the temple to the bus station is about 30 minutes, so please pay attention to the time when returning.
-If you miss the last bus, don't worry too much, we can also walk a little further to the train station, but the walking time is quite long (about 50 minutes).
-So choosing the bus will be the most optimal.
+The last bus from here departs at around 7:00 PM, and the walk from the temple to the bus station takes about 30 minutes, so be sure to keep track of time when heading back.
+If you happen to miss the last bus, don’t worry too much—you can still walk a bit further to the train station.
+However, the walk is quite long (about 50 minutes), so taking the bus remains the most convenient option.

 And finally, today's author photo.
 Thank you for reading to the end of the article.

-Don't forget to Follow me on Instagram ( travel.w.minh_photo ) or Subscribe to receive notifications every time I have a new article.
+Don't forget to Follow me on Instagram ( travel.w.minh_photo ) or Subscribe to receive notifications every time I have a new post.

 Explore our useful services in Japan: